Friday, September 25, 2009

 Ghosts, Christopher Bright, A Break from the Sea, and Redwoods

 After tracking Ghosts we moved on to a song called A Break from the Sea (which is a play/joke on the album title for the Glider album that has been in limbo for what seems like years).
 I had recorded the song about a year prior and had just recently done some re-sequencing of the audio.
 When I played it I played to a click but didn't bother to set the meter so when my time signatures changed it just felt natural to me....the count was incredibly screwy and it took a few hours to get drums learned and tracked for it.
-The count was so difficult to get we had to try for a long time to figure out how to break it up, eventually we got it and wrote the info on his snare head for easy access (lol/see image).
-We eventually got it all laid down.
-Im happy with his performance, but upon further listening I'm not sure about the song.
-I am going to work with it and see if I can get it to a place where I am happy with it, but I fear it will take a lot of work to get it anywhere close.

 I also recently finished a song titled Redwoods (that has also been uploaded to the myspace).
 It is the second song to feature Amber Ormand (of Cloudcraft and Silver Pines) on vocals, the first being Sky Travel.
 It had been almost finished for over a month.
 I finally got around to fixing up the percussion and a delay problem with the horns.
 It now sounds great, in my opinion at least.
 Parker helped out tracking the percussion a while back when the song was still brand new.